 Pop into the shop next door and take home all your favorite German items, condiments, and gourmet foods.

-Bring your dog and enjoy the cute covered patio, adorned with hundreds of license plates.
+Bring your dog and enjoy the cute covered patio with hundreds of license plates.

-Dine at this centrally located popular eatery that features delicious cuisine and killer cocktails.
+Dine at this centrally located popular eatery with delicious cuisine and killer cocktails.
 Hub Baja Grill’s lively patio is highly desirable for the ambiance, live music, and people-watching opportunities, decorated with festive and colorful strings of lights.

-The Edison in Tallahassee gets high marks in my book for Southern-inspired comfort foods and a lovely restaurant, featuring excellent indoor and outdoor seating.
-It is also a popular spot to pick up food to have a picnic at Cascades Park right outside the restaurant; the Edison Restaurant even has gourmet picnic baskets for two on the menu.
-Brunch is a beautiful thing at The Edison, especially the Chicken ‘n Flapjacks and Biscuits & Gravy.
+The Edison in Tallahassee gets high marks in my book for Southern-inspired comfort foods and a lovely restaurant featuring excellent indoor and outdoor seating.
+It is also a popular spot to pick up food for a picnic at Cascades Park right outside the restaurant; the Edison Restaurant even has gourmet picnic baskets for two on the menu.
+Brunch is beautiful at The Edison, especially the Chicken ‘n Flapjacks and Biscuits & Gravy.

-Not only is Yellow Dog Cafe a multi-level riverfront restaurant with scratch-made dishes and homemade bread, but it is my favorite restaurant in all of Florida for ten years running.
+Not only is Yellow Dog Cafe a multi-level riverfront restaurant with scratch-made dishes and homemade bread, but it has been my favorite restaurant in all of Florida for ten years.
 Choose one of the many dining rooms or multi-level covered patios at Yellow Dog Cafe and order your favorite fine-dining or comfort food dishes from the delectable menu.
 Recommendations include Crab Bisque (with an adorable dog-shaped cracker), Baked Brie (always a great choice!), pecan-crusted mahi-mahi, and potato-crusted salmon.
-Oh my, your taste buds will be in overdrive at this fantastic locally-owned gem.
+Oh my, you’ll love this locally-owned gem.

-An upscale, chic, scratch kitchen restaurant in the heart of DeLand is BakeChop, where fresh food is always fashionable, and trendy dishes take center stage.
+An upscale, chic, scratch kitchen restaurant in the heart of DeLand is BakeChop, where fresh food is always fashionable.
+Trendy dishes take center stage here.
 Fresh veggies and sides change daily at BakeChop but may include Onion Rings, Broccoli Salad, Sweet Fried Plantains, Beets & Goat Cheese, Roasted Cauliflower, or Collards.
 Bake Chop serves sandwiches, salads, meatballs, gluten-free items, and other small plates like magical fruit (hummus and veggies) and Cue the Quiche.

 Sarasota’s St. Armand’s Circle has an arsenal of delicious eateries for lunch or dinner, Shore being one of them.
 Choose from Grouper Tacos, Crab Cake Salad, or the Shore Burger (with Tillamook cheddar and bacon jam) at the al-fresco coastal eatery of the clothing store by the same name.

-One of the best Old Florida eateries to be found is Harry and the Natives, a funky joint in Hobe Sound.
-While the decor is wild and crazy, the food is of great quality and really tasty.
+One of the best Old Florida eateries is Harry and the Natives, a funky joint in Hobe Sound.
+While the decor is wild and crazy, the food is of great quality and tasty.
 Harry’s expansive patio has occasional live music.
 You will love the ambiance and originality of this hidden gem.

 Inches and Ounces specialize in delicious Vietnamese street food.
-You’ll find this tasty eatery on West Palm Beach’s popular Clematis Street.
-Dine in or enjoy the cute outdoor tables as you treat yourself to a hearty bowl of Pho, vermicelli salad, or noodle soup.
+You’ll find this tasty eatery on West Palm Beach’s famous Clematis Street.
+Dine indoors or enjoy the cute outdoor tables as you treat yourself to a hearty bowl of Pho, vermicelli salad, or noodle soup.
 I love Inches and Ounces noodle soup with chicken and tofu in coconut & curry broth.
 Yummy!
-Pair your tasty meal with a fantastic Thai iced tea or Vietnamese iced coffee, both sensational sweet and flavorful drinks.
+Pair your tasty meal with a fantastic Thai tea or Vietnamese iced coffee, both sensational sweet and flavorful drinks.

 Frenchy’s is a popular dining spot in Clearwater Beach, Florida.
-The outdoor patio has been a great spot for enjoying a tasty meal or watching an epic sunset for years.
+The outdoor patio has been an excellent spot for enjoying a tasty meal or watching an epic sunset for years.
 If you’ve never tried a Grouper Reuben, Frenchy’s is a perfect place to do so.
-Another option for the non-seafood guests is the Chicken Chimichanga.
+Another option for non-seafood eating guests is the Chicken Chimichanga.
 Be sure to check out the drool-worthy description of the Garlic Crab Fries.

 There are five Frenchy’s locations in the area; I prefer the South Beach Cafe.